 Don’t be afraid to use other types of light as well.
 Sometimes, you can even use your smartphone as a light source.
-You can change the colours on the screen and create beautiful effects for your light painting.
+You can change the colors on the screen and create beautiful effects for your light painting.

 If you’re serious about light painting, then consider looking for custom light painting shops online.
 Some of the best options include lightpainting-shop.com and lightpaintingbrushes.com.
-They offer anything from fibre optics to starter kits to help you create wonderful light art.
+They offer anything from fiber optics to starter kits to help you create wonderful light art.

 Remember to check what type of batteries required for each light source.
 Don’t just buy the exact amount you’ll need.
 Light painting sessions may take hours.
 So always bring extra batteries, so you don’t have to worry about losing power.

 Rehearse Your Shots to get the Shot You Want